-We found that while competition is generally working well, some consumers and financial advisers can find it difficult to shop around and switch to a platform that better meets their needs.
-Consumers can find it difficult to switch due to the time, complexity and cost involved - driven in part by the exit charges they incur and difficulties switching between unit classes.
+We published our Final Report in March this year.
+It found that, while competition is generally working well, some consumers and financial advisers find it difficult to shop around and switch to a platform that better meets their needs.
+Consumers can find it difficult to switch due to the time, complexity and cost involved - driven in part by exit charges and difficulties switching between unit classes.

 To address these issues we took forward a number of proposal to improve the switching process:

 STAR is taking forward the implementation of an industry agreed framework that aims to improve the switching process for consumers.
 The framework sets expectations for end-to-end standards, customer communications, and provides oversight and transparency through the publishing of information related to switching times.